When you think “supplements”, you probably don’t immediately think of Phosphatidylserine.

 A think a little stress is good, but there’s no doubt about it…Too much is a VERY BAD thing.
 Research shows that chronic stress can lead to a ton of health problems, both mental and physical.

-Sleeping Better With Phosphatidylserine
+I Sleep Better With Phosphatidylserine

 I personally have a VERY hard time sleeping through the night.
 Not that I’m not tired (trust me, I’m often VERY tired).
 It’s just that as soon as I wake up I have a million things rattling around in my brain and getting back to sleep can be extremely difficult.